 Featuring: Meram Blanc Carrara Polished Chevron.
 Designed by Nikki Chu.

 Subway tile with a twist, picket tile is a new design trend that is here to stay.
 The elongated hexagon shape creates unique visual interest while providing the orderliness of stacked subway tile.
-If you’re loving this trend as much as we are, take a look at our full assortment of picket tile.
+If you love this trend as much as we do, take a look at our full assortment of picket tile.

 A kitchen wall with white picket tile.